MENTORS HOME PAGE

 CAN I BE ABSENT ON SOME DAYS?

 We expect full attendance unless there is an emergency or a valid excuse.
-In rare cases, we may be able to cover your classes.
+In rare cases, we may be able to cover your mentor duties.